A Comprehensive Guide to Case Interview Prep [tips updated 2024]

 If you walk into your first consulting interview without having practiced case study interviews beforehand, you’re in for a painful experience.
 Case questions can cover any industry and multiple different types of business problems, so you’re unlikely to get lucky and know the answer.

 We suggest your start your consulting case prep a few weeks before your interview.
 Starting with more lead time is even better.
 This will allow you to watch/read through a few consulting cases to get a sense for what to expect (continue to our case videos below for one example!)
-It will also give you time to find a couple friends or classmates who are also applying to consulting firms.
+It will also give you time to find a couple friends or classmates who are also applying to top consulting firms.
 You can give each other mock case interviews and be even more prepared.

 When you’re starting your consulting interview prep, it’s important to remember that the “right answer” is not simply a conclusion, but the methodical, the well-structured process used to reach the conclusion.